-You can also detach either screen by right clicking either button and choosing the Detach option, or by dragging either button to the desktop.
-This is useful in dual monitor setups.
+You can detach any screen by right-clicking on a button and choosing the Detach option, or by dragging the button to the Desktop.
+This is useful in multiple monitor setups.

 The Transport Toolbar

 The top portion of the Mixbus main window is dedicated to the transport toolbar.
 The transport toolbar provides transport buttons (Play, Stop, Rewind), the main Clock Displays, and the mini-timeline.
 You may add or remove elements from the transport toolbar in Preferences->Appearance->Toolbar.
 For example, when recording you might wish to show the "Punch" and "Monitoring" controls; but then you can remove those when need more room for the tasks of editing and mixing.